0vercl0k/wtf/linux_mode/README.md

 ## Limitations

-### Only runs on a Linux machine

-Since the mem.dmp file created by the dump and convert process is not an actual mem.dmp file the Windows build of WTF will error out while trying to read the file since it seems to use winapi to parse the dump file.
-On Linux it seems to only parse what is needed.
-This is not really too much of an issue since for faster fuzzing people will use KVM anyways and someone needs Linux to take the snapshot in the first place.

 ### Guest virtual machine RAM is limited to 2 GB

-Currently, the snapshotting scripts are unable to create snapshots that are readable by wtf when the target VM has more than 2 GB of memory.
+Currently, the snapshotting scripts are unable to create snapshots that are readable by `wtf` when the target VM has more than 2 GB of memory.

 ### Symbolizing